classilla/overbitenx/README.md

 # OverbiteNX

-OverbiteNX is a Gopher client add-on for Firefox that allows Firefox to access sites over the historical Gopher protocol.
+OverbiteNX is a Gopher client add-on for Firefox that allows Firefox to access sites over [the historical Gopher protocol](https://en.wikipedia.org/wiki/Gopher_(protocol)).
 It is the successor to OverbiteFF, which no longer functions under WebExtensions.

 OverbiteNX comes in two pieces: OverbiteNX itself, which is a standard WebExtensions-compatible Firefox addon; and Onyx, a native component that OverbiteNX drives through Firefox to perform network access.
 Onyx is supported on macOS (10.12+ and probably earlier versions), Windows (7 and up, 32- or 64-bit) and Linux, and may work on other tier-3 platforms that can run Firefox.
 OverbiteNX is supported on Firefox 60 and up on the same platforms.
 Both OverbiteNX and Onyx must be installed for proper functionality.